Robert Garofalo, MD, MPH | Division Head, Pediatrician (he/him)

 Kayla Guzman | Medical Assistant (she/her)

-Kayla is a Medical Assistant for the Division of Adolescent and Young Adult Medicine Clinic.
+Kayla is a Medical Assistant for The Potocsnak Family Division of Adolescent and Young Adult Medicine.
 She began working at Lurie Children’s in April 2018.
 She’s currently attending Northwestern College, and planning on returning to school to pursue a career in Nursing.

 Kevin Keiser, RN, BSN | Registered Nurse (he/him)

-Diane Chen, PhD, is a pediatric psychologist in the Division of Adolescent and Young Adult Medicine and Assistant Professor of Psychiatry and Behavioral Sciences, and Pediatrics, at Northwestern University Feinberg School of Medicine.
+Diane Chen, PhD, is the Behavioral Health Director in The Potocsnak Family Division of Adolescent and Young Adult Medicine and Assistant Professor of Psychiatry and Behavioral Sciences, and Pediatrics, at Northwestern University Feinberg School of Medicine.
 She directs behavioral health services within the Gender & Sex Development Program and provides clinical care in the multidisciplinary clinics for transgender and gender expansive youth and for youth with differences in sex development.
 Dr. Chen maintains an active research program examining health risk behaviors, mental health functioning, and medical decision-making among gender- and sex-diverse children, adolescents, and young adults.
 Dr. Chen received her PhD (2012) and MA (2008) from Temple University, her BA (2004) from the University of Michigan, and completed her pre-doctoral internship (2012) and post-doctoral fellowship (2013) in clinical child and pediatric psychology at Lurie Children’s.

 Claire Coyne, PhD | Pediatric Psychologist (she/her)